humdrum-tools/humdrum-documentation/guide/ch03/index.md

 although it may be notated using two or more noteheads.

-The output from <span class="tool">census</span> can be restricted to a particular item of information by "piping" the output to the UNIX **grep** command.
+The output from <span class="tool">census</span> can be restricted to a particular item of information by "piping" the output to the UNIX <span class="unix">grep</span> command.

 Simple Searches using the *grep* Command
 ----------------------------------------

-The UNIX **grep** command is a popular tool for searching for lines that match some specified pattern.
+The UNIX <span class="unix">grep</span> command is a popular tool for searching for lines that match some specified pattern.
 Patterns may be simple strings of characters, or may be more complicated constructions defined using the UNIX *regular expression* syntax.
 Regular expressions will be described